Takung Art Co. Ltd. (TKAT): Skating on Thin Ice? We Know the Answer

 TKAT’s Market Performance

-TKAT stocks went down by -1.63% for the week, with a monthly drop of -20.50% and a quarterly performance of -38.87%, while its annual performance rate touched 639.80%.
-The volatility ratio for the week stands at 7.63% while the volatility levels for the past 30 days are set at 11.25% for Takung Art Co.
+TKAT stocks went up by 6.63% for the week, with a monthly drop of -18.71% and a quarterly performance of 9.25%, while its annual performance rate touched 656.00%.
+The volatility ratio for the week stands at 8.52% while the volatility levels for the past 30 days are set at 9.64% for Takung Art Co.
 Ltd..
-The simple moving average for the period of the last 20 days is -10.49% for TKAT stocks with a simple moving average of -43.03% for the last 200 days.
+The simple moving average for the period of the last 20 days is -1.85% for TKAT stocks with a simple moving average of -41.06% for the last 200 days.

-During the last 5 trading sessions, TKAT fell by -1.63%, which changed the moving average for the period of 200-days by +216.59% in comparison to the 20-day moving average, which settled at $8.02.
+During the last 5 trading sessions, TKAT rose by +6.63%, which changed the moving average for the period of 200-days by +327.12% in comparison to the 20-day moving average, which settled at $7.64.
 In addition, Takung Art Co.
-Ltd. saw 389.86% in overturn over a single year, with a tendency to cut further gains.
+Ltd. saw 410.81% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading